-Dumaguete is the capital city of the province, better book your hotel in this city (book a hotel in Dumaguete City online).
+Dumaguete is the capital city of the province, better book your hotel in this city.
 Large percentage of the population speaks Cebuano but most of them can also speak in Hiligaynon, Tagalog and English Languages.
 So if you are looking forward to visit the province this year, check out these beautiful tourist spots in Negros Oriental.

 Top 10 Tourist Spots in Negros Oriental

 1. Apo Island

 Apo Island is one of the best tourist spots in Negros Oriental, known being the best diving and snorkeling destination in the province.
 It is a marine sanctuary, a home of around 650+ species of fish and 400+ types of corals.
 It is composed of coral beaches with crystal clear waters and just few meters away from the shore, sea turtles can be sighted and this what makes Apo Island a great snorkeling destination.
 To explore more, go diving to see spectacular marine lifeforms underwater on a deep sea level.
 Amazing rock formations can also be observed in the island.

 Apo Island is under the jurisdiction of the municipality of Dauin, Negros Oriental.
 Just a 30-minute boat ride from the port of Zamboangita.

 2. Manjuyod Sandbar